jan-bogaerts/mark/src/generated/mdc_cond_compress.md

       - Compress service (entry point)
       - Constant-extractor service
       - Double-compress service
-# MarkdownCode > services > project service > storage service
-- The storage service is a global singleton responsible for reading and writing project data to and from storage.
-- Functions:
-  - clear(): clears all references to previously loaded data.
-  - new(): sets up everything for a new project.
-  - open(filePath): loads all data from disk.
-  - loadModelsMap(filePath): loads the json file that defines the models for the project.
-  - updateOutOfDate(): updates the list of out-of-date transformers for each text-fragment.
-  - markDirty(): marks the project as dirty for auto-saving.
-  - save(file): saves the project to disk.
-  - saveModelsMap(file): saves the models map to a json file.
-# MarkdownCode > services > line parser > line parser helpers
-- The 'LineParserHelpers' module contains helper functions used by the line parser service.
-- The 'getFragmentAt' function retrieves a fragment at a given index, taking into account any null fragments.
-- The 'handleEmptyLine' function handles empty lines in the line parser service, ensuring that the fragments index is updated correctly.
-- The 'updateFragmentTitle' function updates the title of a fragment, calculating a new key and dispatching a 'key-changed' event.
-- The 'removeFragmentTitle' function removes the title of a fragment, either setting it to empty or merging it with the previous fragment.
-- The 'insertFragment' function inserts a new fragment at a given index, adjusting the lines and updating the project's out-of-date status.
-- The 'isInCode' function checks if a fragment is within a code block by counting the number of lines starting with '```'.
-- The 'handleTitleLine' function handles title lines in the line parser service, creating new fragments or updating existing ones.
-- The 'updateFragmentLines' function updates the lines of a fragment at a given index, adjusting the fragment's lines and the fragments index.
-- The 'handleRegularLine' function handles regular lines in the line parser service, creating new fragments or updating existing ones.
-- The 'deleteLine' function deletes a line at a given index, removing the line from the corresponding fragment if applicable.
 # MarkdownCode > services > transformers > triple-compress service
 - The triple-compress-service takes the output of the double-compress-service and reduces it to a single line.
 - It is used as a description for each fragment when searching for linked components and services.